-Russia Takes Small Cities, Aims To Widen East Ukraine Battle - The Yeshiva World
+Russia Takes Small Cities, Aims to Widen East Ukraine Battle - The Yeshiva World

 “It’s too dangerous to stay there now,” she said, wiping away tears.

-A nearly three-month siege of Mariupol ended last week when Russia claimed complete control of the city.
+Russia’s advance raised fears that residents could experience the same horrors seen in the southeastern port city of Mariupol, which endured a three-month siege before it fell last week.
+Residents who had not yet fled faced the choice of trying to do so now or staying.
 Mariupol became a symbol of massive destruction and human suffering, as well as of Ukrainian determination to defend the country.

 Mariupol’s port has reportedly resumed operations after Russian forces finished clearing mines in the Azov Sea.
 Russian state news agency Tass reported that a vessel bound for Rostov-on-Don in southern Russia entered the port early Saturday.